MrDweller/M7011E-PasswordHandler/README.md

 Any later version sould also work.

 ## Installation
-Clone the repo then in the *password-handler* folder and run,
+Clone the repo then in the *password-handler* folder run,

 ```
 npm install